DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

 In reference to Claim 4, Naffziger discloses the limitations as applied to Claim 1 above.
-Naffziger further discloses that the estimate corresponds to a first stage of a plurality of execution pipelines, and the change in rate of execution corresponds to a second stage later than the first stage (See Column 9 Lines 41-49).
+Naffziger further discloses that the estimated power-consumption values corresponds to a first stage of a plurality of execution pipelines, and the change in rate of execution corresponds to a second stage later than the first stage (See Column 9 Lines 41-49).

 Allowable Subject Matter

 The following is a statement of reasons for the indication of allowable subject matter: The prior art fails to disclose, either alone or in combination, all of the claimed limitations in the combinations as claimed.
 The most relevant prior art reference is Naffziger as applied in the above rejections.
-Naffziger further discloses that the circuitry is configured to generate control information, based at least in part on the difference, to direct the rate of instruction execution of the instruction execution resources (See Column 8 Lines 44-63).
-However, Naffziger discloses that the rate of instruction execution is changed only for a corresponding clock cycle (See ).
-Naffziger further discloses that the control information is a simple output from a comparator having either an asserted or deasserted value (See).
-However, Naffziger does not explicitly disclose that the control information comprises a start time that indicates when to begin the change in the rate of execution.
+Naffziger further discloses that the circuitry is configured to generate control information that indicates when to begin the change in the rate of execution (See Column 8 Lines 44-63).
+However, Naffziger discloses that the rate of instruction execution is changed only for a corresponding clock cycle (See Colum 8 Lines 35-39).
+Naffziger further discloses that the control information is a simple output from a comparator having either an asserted or deasserted value (See Column 8 Lines 44-63) as well as a signal containing various identifiers and weights for the instructions (See Column 7 Lines 52-61).
+However, Naffziger does not explicitly disclose that the circuitry is further configured to: determine a duration of time for changing the rate of instruction execution of the instruction execution resources; and insert the duration of time in the control information.
 As the rate change of Naffziger is only for a corresponding clock cycle, the apparatus is already aware of the start, stop, and duration of the rate change.
-Furthermore, as the control information is a simple asserted/deasserted value, it has no capability on its own of carrying further information.
-Thus one of ordinary skill in the art would not have been motivated to include start information in the control information of Naffziger, as doing so would involve considerable additional complexity to utilize a more complex control information to provide information that is already known, and thus provides no enhancement to the apparatus.
+Furthermore, the control information has no capability on its own of carrying further information such as duration.
+Thus, one of ordinary skill in the art would not have been motivated to insert a determined duration of time for changing the rate of instruction execution of the instruction execution resources in the control information of Naffziger, as doing so would involve considerable additional complexity to utilize a more complex control information to provide information that is already known, and thus provides no enhancement or improvement to the Naffziger.

 Response to Arguments